Douma chemical attack

-On 7 April 2018, a chemical warfare attack was carried out by forces of the government of Bashar al-Assad in the Syrian city of Douma.
+On 7 April 2018, a chemical warfare attack was launched in the city of Douma, Syria by the military of the Ba'athist regime led by Bashar al-Assad.
 Medics and witnesses reported that it caused the deaths of between 40 and 50 people and injuries to possibly well over 100.
 The attack was attributed to the Syrian Army by rebel forces in Douma, and by the United States, British, and French governments.
-Two-year investigation of the OPCW Investigation and Identification Team (IIT) concluded in January 2023 that the Syrian Arab Air Force perpetrated the chemical attacks during its military campaign in Douma.

-On 14 April 2018, the United States, France and the United Kingdom carried out a series of military strikes against multiple government sites in Syria.
+A two-year long investigation by the Organisation for the Prohibition of Chemical Weapons (OPCW) Investigation and Identification Team (IIT) concluded in January 2023 that the Syrian Air Force perpetrated the attack, dropping two cylinders, one of which hit the rooftop floor of a three-storey residential building and released chlorine gas.
+On 14 April 2018, the United States, France and the United Kingdom carried out a series of military strikes against two alleged chemical weapons facilities of the Syrian government.